FAQs

 What are the differences between embryo vitrification and freezing?

-You may also enjoy some further information reading this: Cryopreservation & Vitrification of Embryos, Sperm & Eggs.
+You can find more information about slow freezing and vitrification in this article: Cryopreservation & Vitrification of Embryos, Sperm & Eggs.

 B.Sc., M.Sc.